-A key element of our strategy is to leverage our discovery engine to identify tRNA synthetases that exhibit activity in physiological disease pathways of interest, and to develop purified forms of these proteins that are suitable for therapeutic application.
+A key element of our strategy is to leverage our discovery engine to identify Physiocrines that exhibit activity in physiological disease pathways of interest, and to develop product candidates that are suitable for therapeutic application.
 A significant portion of the research that we are conducting involves new compounds and drug discovery methods, including our proprietary technology.
-Our drug discovery activities using our proprietary technology may not be successful in identifying proteins that are useful in treating rare or more common diseases.
-Our research programs may initially show promise in identifying potential product candidates, including iMod.Fc, yet fail to yield product candidates for clinical development for a number of reasons, including:
+Our drug discovery activities using our proprietary technology may not be successful in identifying product candidates that are useful in treating rare or more common diseases.
+Our research programs, including Project ORCA, may initially show promise in identifying potential product candidates, such as Stalaris, yet fail to yield product candidates for clinical development for a number of reasons, including: